 - Biblical Studies

 - Christian Theology (Catholic Studies)

-Each of the MA programmes involves five modules: a module in research methods; three optional modules; and a dissertation of 12–15,000 words, which is the outcome of your own research, and which contributes twice as much as any other module to your final result.
+Each of our MA programmes involves five modules: a programme-specific core module; three optional modules; and a dissertation of 12–15,000 words, which is the outcome of your own research, and which contributes twice as much as any other module to your final result.

-All programmes can be taken either full-time over 12 months or part-time over 24 months.
+All programmes can be taken either full-time (12 months) or part-time (24 months).

 Click here to find out what postgraduate funding is available within the Arts & Humanites Faculty and how you can apply for it.